-This document uses the terminology defined in section 1.1 of Framework for CDNI [I-D.davie-cdni-framework].
+This document uses the terminology defined in [RFC6707] as well as in section 1.1 of Framework for CDN Interconnection [I-D.ietf-cdni-framework].
 In addition, the key words "High Priority", "Medium Priority" and "Low Priority" in this document are to be interpreted in the following way:

 o "High Priority" indicates requirements that are to be supported by the CDNI interfaces.
-A requirement is stated as "High Priority" when it is established by the working group that it can be met to achieve the goal of a deployable solution in a short timeframe (18-24 months) as needed by the industry.
-This is tagged as "[HIGH]".
+A requirement is stated as "High Priority" when it is established by the working group that it can be met to achieve the goal of a deployable solution in a short timeframe as needed by the industry.
+This is tagged as "{HIGH}".

-- o "Medium Priority" indicates requirements that are to be supported by the CDNI interfaces unless the WG realizes at a later stage that attempting to meet this requirement does not achieve the goal of a deployable solution in a short timeframe (18-24 months) as needed by the industry.
-This is tagged as "[MED]". - o "Low Priority" indicates requirements that are to be supported by the CDNI interfaces provided that dedicating WG resources to this work does not prevent addressing "High Priority" and "Medium Priority" requirements and that attempting to meet this requirement is not an obstacle to achieving the goal of a deployable solution in a short timeframe (18-24 months) as needed by the industry.
-This is tagged as "[LOW]".
+- o "Medium Priority" indicates requirements that are to be supported by the CDNI interfaces unless the WG realizes at a later stage that attempting to meet this requirement does not achieve the goal of a deployable solution in a short timeframe as needed by the industry.
+This is tagged as "{MED}". - o "Low Priority" indicates requirements that are to be supported by the CDNI interfaces provided that dedicating WG resources to this work does not prevent addressing "High Priority" and "Medium Priority" requirements and that attempting to meet this requirement is not an obstacle to achieving the goal of a deployable solution in a short timeframe as needed by the industry.
+This is tagged as "{LOW}".